Expense management

 a.
 Identify types of expenses

 Begin by identifying the various expenses that employees typically incur during their work duties.
 This includes travel, meals, transportation, accommodation, office supplies, and more.
-This is the first and most important step to get started with crafting your reimbursement policy.
+This is the first and most important step to get started with crafting your employee reimbursement policy.

 b.
 Research industry best practices and legal requirements